smussenden/data-journalism-19-spring/instructor-notes/01-session-notes.md

 **Q: A Thought Experiment.
 Let’s say that you are the managing editor at the Minneapolis Star Tribune or the news director of a local TV station.
 In other words, you have a local news organization at your command.You see a Tweet from a driver with a video showing the collapse.**

 **How would you cover this story?
 What would you do?
 What kinds of stories?
 What kinds of reporting?
-What has your previous experience taught you about how to cover this?**
+What has your previous experience taught you about how to cover this?
+Think of all the ways you might do this**

 Possible answers: